 The Legacy of Early Scientists

 The typical descriptions of thiamine deficiency disease, come from the perspective of the early investigators who described these conditions and have changed very little in decades since.
-Definitions of beriberi, which in Japanese means I cannot, I cannot, was, and still is, largely focused the progression to heart failure in later stage deficiency.
-Here, there are two primary types of beriberi: wet beriberi, which is defined as high output cardiac failure with edema and dry beriberi described as central and peripheral nervous system and cardiovascular disturbances without edema.
+Definitions of beriberi, which in Japanese means I cannot, I cannot, was, and still is, largely focused on the progression to heart failure in later stage deficiency.
+Here, there are two primary types of beriberi: wet beriberi, which is defined as high output cardiac failure with edema, and dry beriberi described as the central and peripheral nervous system and cardiovascular disturbances without edema.
 In recent years, gastrointestinal beriberi and neuritic beriberi have been added but they remain poorly recognized.

 Likewise, our understanding of Wernicke’s encephalopathy (WE), a disease process that was first described by Carl Wernicke in 1881 and later associated with alcoholism and thiamine deficiency, is still described using Wernicke’s original triad of symptoms: mental confusion, ocular abnormalities, and ataxia.
 This despite the fact that 1) these symptoms represent a later stage manifestation of the disease process, where the deficiency is sufficient to produce brain damage and 2) these symptoms infrequently present, either alone or in combination, in most cases of WE.
-In fact one study found that 80% of cases WE were identified only postmortem, meaning they were missed entirely while the patient was alive.
+In fact, one study found that 80% of cases WE were identified only postmortem, meaning they were missed entirely while the patient was alive.
 Of those, only 16% had documentation of all three symptoms, 44% had one or two of the classic triad symptoms and 19% had none at all.
 This suggests that the classic triad, while a brilliant original observation, requires adjustment.

 Korsakoff’s syndrome, a later stage and more severe form of thiamine deficient brain damage that includes neuropsychiatric and neurocognitive manifestations like confabulation, psychosis, and significant memory deficits, shares a similar lack of diagnostic clarity and is often mistaken for more traditionally defined psychiatric cases and dementias.
 Like Wernicke’s syndrome, Korsakoff’s is named after the scientist who first reported it in the late 19th century, a Russian by the name of Sergei Korsakoff.
 Like Wernicke’s, the lens through which we view this disorder owes largely to the original descriptions.
 Both syndromes are now combined as Wernicke-Korsakoff syndrome (WKS).
-For that reason, there are no clear data on the prevalence Korsakoff’s syndrome or on how many patients progress through the different stages of brain damage associated with thiamine deficiency.
+For that reason, there are no clear data on the prevalence of Korsakoff’s syndrome or on how many patients progress through the different stages of brain damage associated with thiamine deficiency.